10 Alternatives to Opioids for Pain Management

 Currently, CBT is the prevailing psychological treatment for individuals with chronic pain conditions such as low back pain, headaches, arthritis, orofacial pain, and fibromyalgia.
 CBT has also been applied to pain associated with cancer and its treatment, as well as anxiety and insomnia.

+How does cognitive behavioral therapy work?
+CBT focuses on the relationships between thoughts, behaviors, and emotions.
+Negative beliefs about pain can lead to maladaptive coping, exacerbation of pain, increased suffering, and greater disability.
 CBT teaches patients effective coping strategies and helps replace negative thought patterns with less harmful thoughts, helping patients increase adaptive behaviors, identify and correct maladaptive thoughts and beliefs, and increase self-efficacy for pain management.

-Numerous meta-analysis and large, randomized controlled studies support CBT for chronic pain.
-One meta-analysis reviewed 22 studies and found that CBT has positive effects on pain intensity, pain-related interference, health-related quality of life, and depression.
+How effective is cognitive behavioral therapy?
+Numerous meta-analyses and large, randomized controlled studies support CBT for chronic pain.
+One meta-analysis reviewed 21 studies and found that CBT has positive effects on pain intensity, pain-related interference, health-related quality of life, and depression.

 One large, randomized controlled trial looked at the short- and long-term effects of CBT for chronic temporomandibular disorder (TMD), a condition that can cause severe pain and discomfort that can last for years in the face, jaw, neck, and shoulders.
-At a 12-month follow-up, CBT patients were 3x more likely to report no pain interference and twice as likely to report clinically meaning improvement compared to the control group.
+At a 12-month follow-up, CBT patients were 3x more likely to report no pain interference and twice as likely to report clinically meaningful improvement compared to the control group.

-4. Complementary and Alternative Therapies
+Complementary and Alternative Therapies

 Group therapy, music therapy, and pet therapy are among some of the most commonly used complementary and alternative therapies offered by hospice care providers to provide comfort and alleviate pain and anxiety for patients with cancer and other chronic conditions.
+However, complementary therapy techniques can take the form of almost any physical, psychological, or nutritional therapy—or varying combinations of all three.

 Pet therapy, or animal-assisted therapy, uses animals that have been trained to be obedient, calm, and comforting to provide therapeutic benefits.